Waterfall is a product and software development methodology. It breaks work into sequential stages flowing towards the completion of the project.

 A detailed specification allows new team members to become familiar with the project quickly

-Unlike agile, waterfall does not allow for discovery, iteration, and refinement whilst developing the product.
+Unlike agile, this methodology does not allow for discovery, iteration, and refinement whilst developing the product.
 Instead, new requirements must be written.

-As it is static, waterfall is not suitable for projects where client or business requirements may change during development
+As it is static, this methodology is not suitable for projects where client or business requirements may change during development